ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Connecting-to-the-network.rst

 Geth continuously attempts to connect to other nodes on the network until it has peers.
-If you have UPnP enabled on your router or run ethereum on an Internet-facing server, it will also accept connections from other nodes.
+If you have UPnP enabled on your router or run Ethereum on an Internet-facing server, it will also accept connections from other nodes.

 Geth finds peers through something called the discovery protocol.
 In the